caibinperl/ptis/README.md

 Whole genome sequencing (WGS) has become a powerful and popular approach for detecting transfer-DNA (T-DNA) integration sites in the *Agrobacterium tumefaciens*-mediated T-DNA transformation system in plant genetics and breeding.
 We present the PTIS pipeline, which detects *Agrobacterium*-mediated T-DNA integration sites in transgenic plants.
-PTIS offers several improvements compared to similar tools:
-- PTIS covers the entire analysis process, starting from preprocessing raw reads to outputting integration sites.
-- Specifically, PTIS is packaged as a Docker image, making it easy to install and can be executed on various operating systems with a single command.
-- Additionally, the execution time of PTIS is faster than other pipelines.

-PTIS is a user-friendly, fast, Docker-based, end-to-end pipeline for efficiently identifying *Agrobacterium*-mediated T-DNA integration sites in transgenic plants.
+PTIS is a user-friendly, fast, end-to-end pipeline for efficiently identifying *Agrobacterium*-mediated T-DNA integration sites in transgenic plants.
 The open-source code is available in the GitHub repository: https://github.com/caibinperl/ptis.git.
-The Docker image can be accessed publicly from Docker Hub at https://hub.docker.com/r/caibinperl/ptis.

 ## Background

 In plant genetics and breeding, the *Agrobacterium tumefaciens*-mediated transfer-DNA (T-DNA) transformation system is a powerful tool for generating transgenic plants.
 T-DNA is a fragment of the *A. tumefaciens* tumor-inducing plasmid, which is flanked by two 24-bp borders (left border and right border).
 *A. tumefaciens* can deliver the tumor-inducing plasmid and transfer DNA to susceptible plant cells as single-stranded DNA.